JRedeker/launch-focus-mode/README.md

 # launch-focus-mode
-Script to begin turbo focus mode.
+A quick script to begin turbo focus mode.